Main Street Vehicles: Disneyland

-The Main Street Vehicles attraction in Disneyland in California opened with the park on July 17, 1955, and is located in the Main Street, USA section.
+The Main Street Vehicles attraction in Disneyland in California opened with the park on July 17, 1955, and is located in the Main Street, U.S.A. section.
 Attraction vehicles present in that section on opening day included horse-drawn streetcars, horse-drawn surreys, and a horse-drawn fire wagon.
 In 1956, transport via horseless carriage (a.k.a: jitney) and omnibus were added.
 On August 16, 1958, fire engine rides were inaugurated.
 The fire wagon was retired in 1960 and put on display in Disneyland's Town Square fire station, and the surreys were discontinued in 1971.
 A one-way trip on each vehicle between the Town Square at the park's entrance and the Central Plaza at the park's center initially required an A ticket or a fee of 10 cents.
 Ride tickets and fees were replaced with a pay-one-price admission system in 1982.

 Vehicle types in service as of 2024: